 There are some days when you want to just target your glutes, and other days when you put the focus completely on legs.
-But sometimes, you just want to knock it all out in one go, and that’s where full-body workouts come in.
+But sometimes, you just want to knock it all out in one go, and that’s where the best full body exercises come in.
 These moves are especially great if you’re short on time or want to focus on your overall fitness.

 So what makes something a full-body move?
 Although it’s not actually possible to work every single muscle in your body, a full-body workout involves working the muscles of the upper body, lower body, and core.
 This should include aerobic activity and muscle strengthening.
 Sure, you can turn to your trusted old burpees, but that’s not the only total-body move that will sculpt you all over.
 You can keep things fresh by mixing up your workouts and incorporating some strength-building and cardio-bumping combos.

-Here are five of our full-body moves to include this year:
+Here are five of our best full body exercises to include this year:

 The Wood Chop